Dave-team/Knowledge-base/Project management.md

     - Include research tasks (i.e. research how to analyze effectiveness of TV campaign in R)
 - Inform stakeholders around what is in the next sprint

+### Issue pointing
+Issue pointing captures the complexity of an issue, not the time it takes to complete an issue.
+That is why pointing is independent of who the issue assignee is.
+- 0: should not be used.
+- 1 – The simplest possible change including documentation changes.
+We are confident there will be no side effects.
+- 2 – A simple change (minimal code changes), where we understand all of the requirements.
+- 3 – A typical change, with understood requirements but some complicating factors
+- 5 A more complex change.
+Requirements are probably understood or there might be dependencies outside the data-team.
+- 8 – A complex change, that will involve much of the codebase or will require lots of input from others to determine the requirements.
+- 13 – A significant change that has dependencies and we likely still don’t understand all of the requirements.
+It’s unlikely we would commit to this in a milestone, and the preference would be to further clarify requirements and/or break into smaller Issues

+### Issue labeling
+- Who (Purple): Team for which work is primarily for (Data, Finance, Sales, etc.)
+- What – Data or Tool
+  - Data (Light Green): Data being touched (Salesforce, Zuora, Zendesk, Gitlab.com, etc.)
+  - Tool (Light Blue) (Sisense, dbt, Stitch, Airflow, etc.)
+- Where (Brown): Which part of the team performs the work (Analytics, Infrastructure, Housekeeping)
+- How (Orange): Type of work (Documentation, Break-fix, Enhancement, Refactor, Testing, Review)
+- Optional:
+  - State (Red) (Won’t Do, Blocked, Needs Consensus, etc.)
+  - Workflow Status (Workflow::Triage, Workflow::Ready, Workflow:: In Progress, Workflow:: Verification, Workflow:: Waiting)
+  - Inbound: For issues created by folks who are not on the data team; not for asks created by data team members on behalf of others

 ### Backlog grooming:
 - Constantly keep your ears open for things that people want built and add these items to the backlog
 - Regularly bring in stakeholders to review the backlog priorities.